GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 The risk aversion has boosted buying in safe-haven government debt.
 Lipper data shows U.S.-based taxable bond funds attracted $12.7 billion in inflows for the week ended Wednesday, a one-week record, while U.S. equity funds saw $6.7 billion in outflows, with most coming from exchange-traded funds.

-The MSCI all-country world index was down 0.9 percent after hitting its lowest level since March, while the pan-European FTSEurofirst 300 index ended down more than 1 percent.
+The MSCI all-country world index was down 1.2 percent after hitting its lowest level since March, while the pan-European FTSEurofirst 300 index fell more than 1 percent.
+The MSCI Emerging Markets Index was also down, dropping 1.5 percent.

-The Federal Reserve, later this month, is set to wind down the asset purchase program that has been credited with boosting markets over the past two years.
-Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for the Fed program.
+The U.S. Federal Reserve is set to wind down later this month the asset purchase program that has boosted markets over the past two years.
+Many observers doubt the recent stimulus measures unveiled by the European Central Bank will make up for it.

-A string of dismal data from Germany and other large euro zone economies in recent weeks has fed anxiety over a possible recession in the region, while the jury is still out on the ECB’s proposed policy response.
+A string of dismal data from Germany and other large euro zone economies in recent weeks has fed anxiety over a possible recession in the region, while the jury is still out on the European Central Bank’s proposed policy response.

-Some investors have been speculating that the ECB will be forced to launch a sovereign bond-buying program, styled on the Fed’s quantitative easing.
+Some investors have been speculating that the ECB will be forced to launch a sovereign bond-buying program, styled on the Fed’s quantitative easing (QE).

 Euro zone bond yields bounced off record lows after top Federal Reserve officials hinted at an interest rate rise in the middle of next year, reversing some bets for a longer period of near-zero rates.
-(Editing by Meredith Mazzilli and Leslie Adler)
+(Editing by Meredith Mazzilli)